Req/PyScriptExample/README.md

 Navigate browser to http://0.0.0.0:8000/
 ```

-At the moment, the GUI is not really connected to the sound which should produce just some noise.
+On the GUI there are two sliders to select the main frequency and the width of the noise.